gamesbook/pyprototypr/docs/core_shapes.rst

       *y* are separated by a comma.
 Each pair of values in the list is also separated by a comma.

-      Lines are drawn between each successive point in the list; including a line from the last to the first.
+      Lines are drawn between each successive point in the list; **including a line from the last to the first**.

       The default *stroke* and *fill* apply to this example of a Polyshape.
 ===== ======